Back to Article

 Manage Cross Sector alliances

 Encourage cross-sector and cross-domain alliances that can impact successful standards creation.
 Invest in robust program management of these alliances to align pace and create incentives (for instance via Open Source Program Offices at Universities or other research organizations).
 Similar to program officers at funding agencies, standards evolution need sustained PM efforts.
-Multi-company partnerships should include strategic initiatives for standard establishment such as the Pistoia Alliance (https://www.pistoiaalliance.org/).
+Multi-party partnerships should include strategic initiatives for standard establishment such as the Pistoia Alliance (https://www.pistoiaalliance.org/).

 Connolly, Andrew, Joseph Hellerstein, Naomi Alterman, David Beck, Rob Fatland, Ed Lazowska, Vani Mandava, and Sarah Stone.
 2023.
 Software Engineering Practices in Academia: Promoting the 3Rs—Readability, Resilience, and Reuse.”
 Harvard Data Science Review 5 (2).